zlib-ng/minizip-ng/README.md

 + Requires AES library files

 When zipping with a password it will always use AES 256-bit encryption.
 When unzipping it will use AES decryption only if necessary.
+Does not support central directory or local file header encryption.

 *I/O Buffering*